Goldorion/Enchanter/README.md

 ### Misc:
 * Magma Walker: Change lava into magma blocks when walking on it and disable damages when walking on magma blocks, but removes 1 durability for every damage
+* Unvanishable: Each time, the entity item life reaches 0 tick, 5 more minutes will be added for each level.
+Remove 1 level/5 minutes.